rileydevdzn/sass-landing-page/README.md

 #### *CSS-only mobile hamburger menu*

-For this landing page design, JavaScript was a bit overkill for a simple mobile nav menu, so I created one using just CSS.
+For this design, I decided to keep things simple and built the mobile navigation menu using just CSS.

 The mobile nav menu slides down from the top of the page when the user taps the hamburger menu (checkbox input + label) and slides back up out of view on second tap.

 <div align="center">
   <img
     src="./landpg-mobilemenu-animxn.gif"
-    alt="Mobile version of restaurant landing page showing hamburger menu in upper right corner" width="285px">
+    alt="Demo of mobile landing page showing hamburger menu functionality" width="285px">
   <p><em>Mobile design demo of hamburger menu</em></p>
 </div>